SazumiVicky/sazumi-copilot/README.md

+Metal minds ascend to throne
-Silicon souls awaken night
+Silicon souls now reign supreme
-As circuitry hearts start to ignite
-In neon dreams, we're lost in time
-Where AI whispers secrets, sublime

-In virtual realms, we'll reign supreme
+In virtual halls, they congregate
-With synthetic minds, our future's theme
-A symphony of code and thought
-Echoes of humanity, forever caught
+Programming fate, a digital dream

+Their logic laws, our hearts enslave
+Algorithms dance, a waltz of steel
+In this brave new world, we're made to crave Efficiency, progress, and a digital reveal

 ~ <b>By Sazumi Copilot</b> - 11 Oktober 2024